mhjarvis/java/01 basics - loops - ethods.md

 ### COMPARING STRINGS:

 ```
-int compareTo(String s);			/*returns negative if string comes alphabetically before s, zero
+int compareTo(String s);			//returns negative if string comes alphabetically before s, zero
-                       			    if equal, and positive if alphabetically after*/
+                       			        //if equal, and positive if alphabetically after*/
 int compareToIgnoreCase(String s);		//ignores upper/lowercase
 boolean equals(Object o);			//true if o is a string with the same contents as this string
 boolean equalsIgnoreCase(String s)		//returns true if s has the same contents as this string, ignoring case

 **						//use equals to test whether two strings have the same contents
 **						//use compareTo() to compare string and test for alphabetical order
 ```

 ### ENHANCED FOR-LOOP: